dssdanial/SLAM_gmapping_movebase/README.md

 (III) Manual Drive- _with_ Obstacle Avoidance assistant
 ----------------------
-This is the last node developed, basically it aims to give the user the possibility to drive the robot in the environment using the keyboard, but in this case we want also to provide automatic obstacle avoidance.
-Since the goal is partillay similar to what was done with the `KeyboardDrive` node, part of the code has been re-used for this node.
+This is the last node developed, basically it aims to give the user the possibility to drive the robot in the environment using the keyboard, but in this case it is also necessary to provide obstacle avoidance autonomously.
+Since the goal is partially similar to what was done with the previous node, part of the code has been re-used for this node.
-To manage obstacle avoidance we have to check what the robot laser scanner see, to do so the node subscribes to the `/scan` topic.
+To manage obstacle avoidance the robot laser scanner is used,and the node subscribes from the `/scan` topic.
 This topic provide a `ranges array` composed of 720 elements.
 The ranges array is filled with the distance of the obstacles in the `180°` field of view of the robot.
-Thanks to two functions it is possible to divide the array in three parts (robot's left right and front) and check the closest obstacle in each section, then if the robot will be close to an obstacle it will be properly rotated.
+It is possible to divide the array in three parts (robot's left right and front) and check the closest obstacle in each section, then if the robot will be close to an obstacle it will be properly rotated.

 ## Nodes struscture